karayabin/universe-snapshot/universe/Ling/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/Helper/LpiVersionHelper/compare.md

-LpiVersionHelper::compare — Returns whether version 1 is strictly greater than version 2.
+LpiVersionHelper::compare — Compares the two given version numbers, and returns the mathematical symbol indicating the relationship between those numbers.